 - Subp.
 2. General abilities.
 Potential applicants for placement on the roster must be willing and able to travel throughout Minnesota, conduct hearings in a fair and impartial manner, analyze and evaluate testimony and exhibits, write clear and concise awards in a timely manner, and be available for hearings within a reasonable time after the request of the parties. - Subp.
 3. Advocacy disqualification.
 No applicant or roster member may currently, or within the preceding 12 months, have functioned as an advocate for any public or private sector employer, employee, or employee organization in any phase of labor management relations.
-This prohibition applies to employee discharge or disciplinary appeal proceedings, whether or not the employee is represented by an exclusive representative.
-The commissioner shall disqualify individuals who are closely associated with firms or organizations that function as advocates from appointment to particular panels, when the appointment would present the appearance of a conflict of interest.
+This prohibition applies to employee discharge or disciplinary appeal proceedings, whether or not the employee is represented by an exclusive representative. - Subp.
+4. Demonstrating qualifications.
+The burden for establishing qualifications for appointment on the roster is on the person seeking appointment.
+The commissioner will examine the evidence to determine the complexity of issues the applicant claims experience in, and the technical, theoretical understanding the applicant has demonstrated in handling such matters, and shall make appointments to the roster pursuant to part 5530.0700, subpart 6.
+Evidence of an applicant's qualification may be advanced in one or a combination of the following ways: